bsgriggs/mendix-usa-map/README.md

   **3)** Set State Abbreviation the attribute on your non-persistent entity.
   **4)** Set an On Click action for what you want to happen when a user clicks on a single State.
   **5)** In the Heat Map tab, set Use Heat Map to "Yes".
 Select the HeatPercent on your non-persistent entity.
 Set Show Gradient to "Yes", so you can see the range of colors even if you don't have all the data.
   **6)** Run the project and view the graph.
-Then, make adjustments to the Width, Height, and the Heat Map Colors (Check the **Configuration** section to see how the colors are calculated) as you see fit.
-Be sure to update the Default State Color in the general tab by replace **x** with H Range + H Offset.
+Then, make adjustments to the Width, Height, and Heat Map Colors (Check the **Configuration** section to see how the colors are calculated) as you see fit.
+Be sure to update the Default State Color in the general tab by replacing **x** with H Range + H Offset.

 # Demo project
 https://usheatmap-sandbox.mxapps.io/